valenmarimon/Challenge_DataEngineer/README.md

-# Challenge_Jobsity
+# Challenge_DataEngineer
 Description of the project:
-The scripts that are mentioned below are meant to fulfill the requirements stated in the Challenge sent.
+The scripts that are mentioned below are meant to fulfill the requirements stated in the sent challenge.
 * Create_Database.py: This is the first script that must be ran.
 It creates the connection to your local server(SQL server) and creates a Test database if non existant.

 * Create_Table_Trips.py: Next script to be executed.
 If it doesn't exist already, creates the Trips table with the columns provided in the Trips.csv file.